harvard-lts/drs-import-management-service/README.md

 ### Run test environment

-Similar to the development environment, for running a local test environment there is a docker-compose-test.yml file, which contains a test runner container and an ActiveMQ container (for integration and functional tests).
+Similar to the development environment, for running a local test environment there is a docker-compose-test.yml file, which contains a test runner container and two ActiveMQ containers (one for integration tests and the other for functional tests).

 Before running tests locally, the environment must be up and running:
 ````